Your best hires of 2019 are already employed at other companies.

 - Is easiest for already employed, passive candidates to complete;

 If your hiring process takes too much time, or is just generally inconvenient, it doesn’t matter what your sourcing efforts or nurture programs look like: the best candidates are more than happy to stay at their current job.

 Tailoring Your Candidate Experience to Today’s Job Market

 Since 2015, TA leaders have used HireVue’s Candidate Experience Playbook to find inspiration for new ideas and guide their candidate experience initiatives.
-Over the past two years, we've surveyed more than 1 million candidates to get their perspective on aspects of the candidate experience.
+Over the past three years, we’ve surveyed more than 1.5 million candidates to get their perspective on aspects of the candidate experience.

 - What makes a good vs. great job description (that also earns 3x more qualified applicants);